 - Eligible students will have been accepted to a Lawrence-affiliated or sponsored international off-campus study program for the following academic year.

 - Applications will be reviewed and evaluated based upon need.
 Need will be determined based upon the student’s demonstrated need as determined by the Financial Aid office, the costs of the program in which they will be participating, and a statement submitted with the application.
 By submitting the application form (on the following page), the student understands that the Office of Financial Aid will access this information and that this will be used in the application review process.
 All applicants should demonstrate unmet financial need by completing their FAFSA information.

-- The application deadline for 2017-18 Barr Rudin Study Abroad Grant is May 8, 2017 and must be submitted by 5pm on the deadline.
+- The application deadline for 2020-2021 Barr Rudin Study Abroad Grant is April 27, 2020.
 Late applications will not be considered.